 From the “Main Menu” select “Self Service” then “Personal Information” and select “Update COVID-19 Record”

-Enter the date of your completed COVID vaccination in the date prompt, click the “Add Attachment” button and upload your CDC COVID-19 Vaccination Record Card.
+Enter the date of your completed COVID vaccination or booster in the date prompt then, in the drop-down menus, select the immunization type (booster or initial vaccine) followed by the vaccine manufacturer.
+Once complete, click the "Add Attachment" button and upload your CDC COVID-19 Vaccination Record Card.
+If you are fully vaccinated and boosted, you will have two records on file.

 Your vaccination date will appear on the page.
 Click "Save" to submit your record.